anilaq/capstone/README.md

 Below I am creating a recommendation system for anime.
 This will help with the above problem and can help to create more in demand anime that is similar.
 It can also help anyone who is not familiar with the niche genre to quickly find top rated items.
 (Helping to grow the market).

 I have downloaded anime and user ratings from https://www.kaggle.com/CooperUnion/anime-recommendations-database .
 I will conduct exploratory data analysis to familiarise the reader and myself with the data presented.
 From there I have created a baseline model using Singular Value Decomposition(SVD).
-PLEASE NOTE THE BASELINE MODEL IS TOWARDS THE BOTTOM.
 I will then do memory based models which will look at user based v item based.
 I will use KNNBase, KNNBaseline and KNNWithMeans.
 Then I will take the top performing model and evaluate its root mean squared error (rmse) and its mean absolute error (mae).

 ### More Information